Finite Elements Floor Analysis

 Slab Strip Diagram

-If there is FE Slab Strip created, slab strip result diagram can be viewed for both Building Analysis and FE Floor Analysis Results if both types of analysis have been performed.
+If there is Finite Element FE Strip created, slab strip result diagram can be viewed for both Building Analysis and FE Floor Analysis Results if both types of analysis have been performed.
 Slab Strip Profiles can be displayed like beam, column, and frame member result diagrams.

 To review the slab strip diagram in plan view: